z2e2/intro-to-picotte/README.md

 2. Second, you need to consider if your job needs a lot of I/O operations, i.e., load/write data from/to the disk frequently.
 In those cases, you want to change the output directory in your command to Fast parallel scratch (you need to create a directory in `/beegfs/scratch`, write to the fast scratch space and copy the data to your own directory or the group folder when the job is done).
 This process depends on the software you are running, so this step is something you need to consider yourself and there is no universal solution.

 3. Then you can consider the modules that you want to load and the commands you want to run.
 You can keep the commands in a separate file and execute that file in your job script.
 Or, if there are only a few commands to run, you can just keep it in the job script.
 Here, I adapted a job script template from the Picotte wiki page.
 This job script template prints out the python version as an example.
 The job script has a header section used to specify the partition information, run time etc. You should read the comment left in the template to understand the header section.
+You at least need to change the email address in this job script to your drexel email and the account to the account associated with this class (you will need to consult with the instructor for the account information).
 ```bash
 #!/bin/bash
 #